mystcuro/inventory-control-system/README.md

 human resources and give an easy and errorless workflow.

 This project aims to implement an inventory management system for restaurant services.
-Inventory managers face two basic decisions such as:
+Inventory managers face two basic decisions such as: <br>
-i) How much additional inventory to order/produce? ii) When to order/produce?
+i) How much additional inventory to order/produce? <br>
+ii) When to order/produce?
 Restaurant inventory control system is a bit complex from other inventory management systems for its nature.
 Each food item is made with many different ingredients, that